-Throughout history, money has served many purposes.
-It has been used to fulfill the many lusts of people and as a tool to worsen the lives of countless humans.
-The pursuit of wealth has caused untold suffering and pain on the planet through all kinds of sinful behavior such as stealing, lying, cheating, gambling, murder, wars and so on.
-Greed is considered by some to be one of seven chief "deadly sins" that leads to still other sinful behavior.
+Throughout history money has served many purposes.
+It has been used to fulfill the lusts of people and as a tool to worsen the lives of countless humans.
+The pursuit of wealth has caused untold suffering and pain through all kinds of sinful behavior.
+Greed is considered by some to be one of seven "deadly sins" that lead to still other sins.
 Money has also be used to alleviate the suffering of others and to extend mercy with hope to those who lack.

-Those who had significant amounts of money in Scripture include Abraham, who was so wealthy that he could afford to support 318 highly trained men as his servants and personal military force (Genesis 14:12 - 14).
+Those in the Old Testament who were considered wealthy include Abraham.
+He was so rich that he could afford to support 318 highly trained men as his servants and personal military force (Genesis 14:12 - 14).
+His sons Isaac and Jacob also amassed significant wealth.
 Job possessed great riches before numerous trials stripped him of everything.
-After his trials were over, however, God personally blessed him to have DOUBLE the wealth he previously owned (Job 42:10).
-King David and especially Solomon (arguably the wealthiest person ever) enjoyed a life of abundance.
-Many other individuals such as Jacob, Joseph, Daniel and Queen Esther had riches at their disposal.
+After his trials were over, however, God personally DOUBLED the wealth he previously possessed (compare Job 1:3 with 42:10 - 12).

-Another reason for attaining money is so that we can help those in need, like the poor, who many times lack resources due to circumstances beyond their control (Proverbs 19:17, 28:27).
-When we are generous and give to others, we make God our "partner" and benefit in a variety of ways (Proverbs 3:9 - 10, 11:25, 22:9).
+Perhaps the greatest reason for acquiring money is so that we can help those in need, like the poor, who many times lack resources due to circumstances beyond their control (Proverbs 19:17, 28:27).
+When we are generous and give to others, we make God our "partner" and benefit ourselves in a variety of ways (3:9 - 10, 11:25).

-Christians who have been blessed with an abundance of money should use it to perform as much good in the world as they can.
-They should also be mindful that some things, like a faithful mate (Proverbs 19:14), a good name and reputation (22:1) and wisdom (16:16) can never be purchased no matter how much they offer.
+Christians who have been blessed with an abundance of money should use it to do as much good in the world as they can.
+They should also be mindful that the Bible states some things, like a faithful mate (Proverbs 19:14), a good name and reputation (22:1) and wisdom (16:16) can never be purchased at any price.